SaierLaboratory/TCDBtools/README.md

 * **NOTE 1:**
-Make sure you download the perl modules and point your _$PERL5LIB_ enviroment variable to the directory were you installed the modules.
+Make sure you download the perl modules and point your _$PERL5LIB_ enviroment variable to the destination directory.

 * **NOTE 2:**
 In order to run _areFamiliesHomologous.pl_ with option **-u fxpand**